Code-Institute-Submissions/CI_MS3/README.md

 **Code**

+The code for this project is largely based on the lessons provided by [Code Institute](https://codeinstitute.net/), the Python in particular.

 [This Github issue post solution](https://github.com/Dogfalo/materialize/issues/1000) was adapted to stop the navbar brand logo from clipping out on smaller screen sizes.

 [This Stack Overflow solution](https://stackoverflow.com/questions/37194886/does-materialize-css-framework-have-a-container-fluid-equivalent) was used to achieve full-width hero image background.